 - Shake for 30 seconds, then strain into a rocks glass over one or two large ice cubes.

-Whether you enjoy your nettle cordial on its own or as an adult beverage, it's a delicious flavor, and one you'll look forward to when nettle season rolls around.
+Whether you enjoy your nettle cordial on its own or as a cocktail, it's a delicious flavor, and one you'll look forward to when nettle season rolls around.